political points

 - Thomas, February 15, 2025

-National memorials receiving measurable charitable donations as authorized tax-exempt organizations must avoid partisan behavior and resulting actions at all costs.
+National memorials that receive measurable charitable donations as authorized tax-exempt organizations must avoid partisan behavior and any resulting actions at all costs.
 Otherwise, they are not operating in the public’s interest.

 - Thomas, February 14, 2025